 Useful external links for parents

 Here you will find additional useful information and links to support which is available to you and your children.
-For further information, please contact Belinda Metcalfe, acting Senco at: email@example.com
+For further information, please contact Belinda Metcalfe, our SENCO at: email@example.com

 Additional programmes in school

 Listed below is a brief overview of the key additional programmes we deliver to support all learners, where appropriate.
-If you wish to discuss your child’s support programmes please do not hesitate to contact the class teacher or acting SENCO, Mrs Metcalfe.
+If you wish to discuss your child’s support programme please do not hesitate to contact the class teacher or our SENCO, Mrs Metcalfe.